-- 1. Both parties agree to establish a collective bargaining "reopener" to discuss wages for Fiscal Year 2022, commencing October 1, 2021.
-The discussion of wages will commence no later than July 1, 2021. - Section 2.
+1. Both parties agree to establish a collective bargaining "reopener" to discuss wages for Fiscal Year 2022, commencing October 1, 2021.
+The discussion of wages will commence no later than July 1, 2021

+Section 2.
 Employee Step-up Pay Hourly Minimum.
-Full time employees temporarily assigned to perform duties and responsibilities of job classifications higher than their current classifications shall be compensated according to the following: 5% when stepping up to Driver/Engineer; 10% when stepping up to Lieutenant, 5% when stepping up to Rescue Captain, and 10% when stepping up to Battalion Chief when working a minimum of one (1) hour. - Section 3.
+Full time employees temporarily assigned to perform duties and responsibilities of job classifications higher than their current classifications shall be compensated according to the following: 5% when stepping up into the Rescue Captain position, and 10% when stepping up to Battalion Chief.
+Step up pay requires the employee to fill in the role for a minimum of 1-hour.

+Section 3.
 ALS Intern Program.
-All newly hired and/or certified paramedics are required to complete an ALS Intern Program and be approved by the Fire Department's Rescue

-Chief and the Medical Director for Polk County prior to operating as a solo paramedic for the department.
+All newly hired and/or certified paramedics are required to complete an ALS Intern Program and be approved by the Fire Department's Rescue Chief and the Medical Director for Polk County prior to operating as a solo paramedic for the department.